hemnsue/second-hand-vehicle-pricing-application-using-c/README.md

 The program closes after 3 sec.

 # Prerequisites
-You shoul have C installed in your system.
+You should have C installed in your system.